cnnrbrn/sp2/project/index.md

 You must apply all that you have learned in your studies so far.
 The site must have a good user experience and UI design, following today's trends and design patterns.

-Build a frontend with a home page, product list page and product detail page.
+Build a frontend with home, product list, product detail and cart pages.

 Build admin pages to create, update and delete products.